TomahnaProject/MYSTERAssetExplorer/Readme.md

 ## Known Issues
+- Indexing the data files can be painfully slow if the hard drive is slow.
-- Bink extraction from Exile (m3a) works incorrectly.
-Most videos will extract but have glitches or errors
+- Bink extraction from Exile DOES NOT work correctly at the moment.
+You will get videos with glitches.

-- Does not handle extracting sound/music from sb0 files (only matters for Revelation)
-- Might still be buggy/rough around the edges.
+## Things To Fix:
+- Add check for hard disk speed.
+If slow disk then load each file into memory prior to indexing.
+Do this sequentially (multithreading will cause it to eat up all available memory).
+That or throttle multithreading somehow.
+- Bink extraction for Exile
+- Sound extraction from Revelation (sb0 files)

+## UX Issues
+- double clicking folder in file explorer should open that folder (in folder explorer & file explorer)
+- Extraction causes UI Blocking, should be moved to separate thread

+# Things to Check
 - Last m4b in nested m4b doesn't seem to be indexed correctly (waternight.m4b or something has blank contents)
 - Shared and common .m4b wrong format, at the least make more clear they fail to open (since may not be able to figure out how to open)
 - Some m4bs aren't correctly formatted -- need a better way to handle them / display them (they should be extractable themselves if not openable)

-## UX Issues
-- double clicking folder in file explorer should open that folder (in folder explorer & file explorer)
-- Extraction causes UI Blocking, should be moved to separate thread

-## Questions

 - Apparently M4B CAN have both files and subfolders in the same directory.
 DragonUnpacker seemed to work on the assumption that a folder had one or the other.
 Need to confirm DUP was neglecting to show certain files

+## Features To Implement:
+- add index caching (so it only needs to happen first time loading a given file)
+- add way to do virtual filepath lookups to get a file and it's data (e.g. data.mb4/folder/sub.mb4/anotherfolder/anothersub.mb4/cube/front.jpg)
+- add way auto detect cubemaps / separate files into probable nodes
+- add drag and drop for files into node viewer
+- add export cubemap as single image (in various formats)
+- add batch export all node cubemaps
+- add ability to sort on file listing
+- add vlc video/audio player
+- add 3d cubemap viewer

 ## Future Development